-If the clearance is too great, oil can be drawn down both the intake and exhaust valve guides and burned in the combustion chamber with the air/fuel charge causing a bluish colored smoke from the tailpipe.
+If the clearance increases beyond specifications, oil drawn down both the intake and exhaust valve guides burns in the combustion chamber with the air/fuel charge causing a bluish colored smoke from the tailpipe.

 As far as the solutions for smoke problems, if they are pinpointed to valve train issues they can often be solved without engine replacement.
-In fact in the case of worn valve seals they can be replaced using special tools without even removing the cylinder heads.
+In fact in the case of worn valve seals mechanics replace them using special tools without even removing the cylinder heads.

-If it turns out that the smoke problem is related to excessive valve guide to stem clearance a short-term solution can be applied known as knurling the valve guides.
+If it turns out that the smoke problem is related to excessive valve guide to stem clearance a we apply a short-term solution known as knurling the valve guides.

 Knurling of valve guides is a process for restoring the proper clearance.
-A special tool is used that physically cuts into the guide and metal is raised up on either side of the tools cutting blade.
+We use a special tool that physically cuts into the guide and metal is raised up on either side of the tools cutting blade.